kylelamell/misc-projects/personal-blog/README.md

 # personal blog project
-- personal blog with a publiic page that lets anyone view, and an admin side to post, delete, and edit.
+- personal blog with a public page that lets anyone view, and an admin side to post, delete, and edit.
+- TODO: add admin user authentication and database to store posts